-Ensuring a balance between work and personal recreation is part of our commitment towards the staff in the Group.
-In fact, it is now acknowledged that work-life balance measures increase employee satisfaction and generate positive results on the corporate organisation.
+Ensuring a balance between working and personal life is part of our commitment towards the Group's staff.
+In effect, it is now acknowledged that work-life balance measures increase employee satisfaction and generate improved business performance.

-The initiative was agreed with the trade unions and was structured on the values of the Leadership Model.
-It aims to:
+The initiative, agreed with the trade unions, was developed based on the values of the Leadership Model and aims to:

 Over the years we have used a series of tools to promote and integrate the principles and initiatives regarding diversity.

-The Company Recreational Circle (CRA) is one of the most important areas in Acea: it offers initiatives of cultural, sports, tourism, economic and commercial interest and personal services to enhance the members leisure time.
-The Circle has the important task among other things of managing the corporate day nursery which can be used by employees and by the residents of the municipality in which Acea has its head office and which in 2018 looked after 35 children in the first six months and 25 in the second.
-The Company Recreational Circle also draws up agreements in favour of our employees and sets up commercial agreements including ticket sales for sports, theatre and musical events.
+The Company Recreational Club (CRC) offers cultural, sports, tourism, economic, commercial initiatives and personal services with a view to enhancing the free time of its members.
+Among other things, the Club performs the important task of managing the company nursery available for use by both employees and residents in the municipality where Acea is based, which in 2020 accommodated 20 children in the first six months and 25 in the second.
+Moreover, the Company Recreational Club concludes agreements and other commercial arrangements in favour of our employees, including the sale of tickets for sports, theatrical and musical events.